 Adults can also access a menu of services such as screenings and medical management of diabetes, hypertension, cholesterol, adult immunizations, TB screenings, and referrals to specialty care.
 All Wellness Centers accept Medi-Cal and My Health LA insurance coverage.
-If health insurance coverage is needed, contact the Student Health and Human Services, Children's Health Access and Medi-Cal Program (CHAMP) staff at (866) 742-2273 for assistance.
+If health insurance coverage is needed, contact the Student Health and Human Services, Children's Health Access and Medi-Cal Program (CHAMP) staff at (213) 241-3840 for assistance.

-For current information and for a list of clinics and Wellness Centers, please visit the Student Health and Human Services website at: https://achieve.lausd.net/shhs and click on the "Centers/Clinics" link at the top of the main page.
+For current information and for a list of clinics and Wellness Centers, please visit the Student Health and Human Services website at: https://achieve.lausd.net/shhs and click on "Wellness Network - Wellness Centers" link.